-When most people think of domestic violence, they imagine a situation where the abusive partner physically hurts the victim.
-However, physical harm is only one form of abuse and there are various types of domestic violence; domestic violence can be physical, emotional, sexual, financial, or psychological.
+When most people think of domestic violence, they imagine a situation where the abusive partner causes physical injury to an intimate partner.
+However, physical harm is only one form of domestic violence.
+Domestic abusers may use various types of abuse to exert control over their victims.
+Domestic violence can be:

-Emotional abuse involves the destruction of the victim's self-worth, and is brought about by persistent insult, humiliation, or criticism.
-Emotional abuse can be a difficult type of domestic violence for many people to understand, since, on the surface, it appears to be quite common in unhealthy relationships.
+Emotional abuse often occurs in cases of dating violence.
+Emotional abuse can be a difficult type of domestic violence for many people to understand.
+On the surface, it appears to be quite common in unhealthy relationships.

 Sexual abuse is a common form of domestic violence.
-It includes not only sexual assault and rape, but also harassment, such as unwelcome touching and other demeaning behaviors.
+It includes sexual assault, rape, and unwanted sexual contact.
+It also includes instances where an offender uses alcohol or drugs to induce an intimate partner into sexual activity.
+However, sexual abuse can also take the form of harassment, such as unwelcome touching and other demeaning behaviors.
 Many victims don't realize how broadly sexual abuse is interpreted.
-For example, if you've ever been coerced into not using contraception (the pill, a condom, an IUD, etc.) or having an abortion, then you may have actually been sexually abused.
-This form of abuse is known as reproductive coercion.
+For example, abusers may coerce an intimate partner into not using contraception (the pill, a condom, an IUD, etc.) or having an abortion.
+Most experts would cite this as sexual abuse.
+This form of abuse may be known as reproductive coercion.

-Of the types of domestic violence, financial abuse is perhaps the least obvious.
-Financial abuse may take on many forms, such as a husband preventing his wife from obtaining an education or a job outside the home.
-Financial abuse is extremely common, particularly when families have pooled their money into joint accounts (with one partner controlling) and where there's little or no family support system to help.
-Financial abuse is simply another form of control, even though it is usually less obvious than physical or sexual abuse.
+Of the types of domestic violence, financial or economic abuse may be the least obvious to the outside observer.
+Financial abuse may include a husband preventing his wife from obtaining an education or a job outside the home.
+A common form of financial abuse occurs when those in an intimate relationship have pooled their money into joint accounts (with the abusive partner controlling the funds) and where little or no other family member support exists.

-Often, the victim is completely dependent on their partner for money.
-With no access to money except through the abusive partner, the victim is completely at the abusive partner's mercy.
+Financial abuse often occurs alongside other family violence.
+Often, the victim is completely dependent on the abusive partner for money.
+With no access to money, the victim has little means to leave the violence and cannot set up a separate residence.
 The abusive partner may withhold money for food, clothing, and more.
-If children are involved, this can overlap with neglect.
+This can overlap with neglect when involving children.

 Psychological abuse is basically a catchall term for intimidating, threatening, or fear-causing behavior.
 This behavior must be persistent and significant.
-A one-time event generally won't be enough to bring a domestic violence action.
+A one-time event may not be enough to bring a domestic violence action in court.
 Like emotional abuse, psychological abuse may not, on its own, be enough to bring a domestic violence action unless it's especially severe.